AriZuu/wiced-driver/README.md

 To compile this, you'll need:

-- WICED SDK package from Broadcom (free, but registration required, redistribution not allowed).
+- WICED SDK package from Cypress (free, but registration required, redistribution not allowed).
   Starting from 4.0.0 release they no longer provide SDK sources as .7z, but SDK can found in 43xxx_Wi-Fi directory under WICED Studio installation.
 There are also other ideas for extracting the sources in WICED forums.